 I had a wonderful conversation with New Jersey Governor Chris Christie’s father, Mr. Wilbur (Bill) Christie.
 As you may know, Chris Christie was strongly favored for Republican VP candidate until recently.
-Governor Christie, by all accounts, declined the honor, saying he has his hands full meeting his commitment to his NJ constituents.
+Governor Christie, by all accounts, declined the honor, saying he has his hands full meeting his commitment to his New Jersey constituents.
 There is widespread speculation, meanwhile, that in four years he may enter the race as a presidential contender.
 Moreover, he presented the keynote address at this year’s Republican National Convention on August 28th, in Tampa, Florida – a huge honor, and one many said spring-boarded President Obama’s successful campaign.
 This blog, however, is NOT about politics, it’s about leaders in their own fields, and their parents’ insights into what makes them who they are today.

 For a 79 year-old man, Mr. Christie, a self-described “wonk”, has an acute memory with a keen recall for dates, names and anecdotes.
 An open and down-to-earth man, I can see where the Governor gets his likability.
 Bill was forthcoming about everything from Christopher’s birth (natural, after seven hours labor) to his girth (Chris is otherwise healthy).